Policy 3-003: Authorizations and Approvals Required for Financial Transactions

 - Expenditures made or payment methods used for the sole purpose of personal benefit, or other purposes that do not benefit the university are prohibited.

-- The AE or PI has authority to expend University funds to accomplish assigned responsibilities, and is accountable for all transactions in his/her activities/projects.
+- The AE or PI has authority to expend University funds to accomplish assigned responsibilities, and is accountable for all transactions in the AE's or PI's activities/projects.
 This includes ensuring that transactions are:

-- Authorized Alternate - An individual to whom financial stewardship is delegated from official offices of the AE, PI, ORG head, department chair, director, dean, vice president, or president to act in his/her behalf in matters requiring approval of university financial transactions as outlined in this policy.
-An Authorized Alternate may act on behalf of the responsible person in his/her planned or occasional absence, as a "proxy," or may receive a more permanent delegations of authority for one or many particular financial functions.
+- Authorized Alternate - An individual to whom financial stewardship is delegated from official offices of the AE, PI, ORG head, department chair, director, dean, vice president, or president to act in their behalf in matters requiring approval of university financial transactions as outlined in this policy.
+An Authorized Alternate may act on behalf of the responsible person in the responsible person's planned or occasional absence, as a "proxy," or may receive a more permanent delegations of authority for one or many particular financial functions.

 - Satellite Processing Units - Departments that are granted authority to independently input transactions into the University financial system.